kylerpan/wordle-bot/README.md

 # Wordle Bot

 Since Wordle is the next big game people are playing right now, I decided to make a Bot to solve my daily wordle problems.

 ## Concepts

 All of the concepts I used was from 3Blue1Brown's YouTube video on Wordle.

-* Information Bit Theory
+- Information Bit Theory
-* Entropy
+- Entropy

+## Coding

+I used Python for the whole project and used Selenium to help with web scraping.

+- You must install Selenium and Python to run this program

 ## Description

 Note: All the possible words are hard coded inside and possible color result combinations and expected value for all possible words are already computed.

+1. Run 'python wordle.py' in the terminal
+2. The program will solve wordle in a serparate browser while giving you information in the terminal
-1. The program will show a list of words that give the highest information by Information Bit Theory and Entropy.
+3. The program will show a list of words that give the highest information by Information Bit Theory and Entropy.
-2. The program asks the user for a valid 5 letter word along with the color results for that word.
-3. The program will also show a list the remaining possible words based on the user inputs.
-4. The program will repeat all steps until there is only one remaining word.
+4. When the program is done, it will tell you the Wordle of the day